rodut/Booking/README.md

 This project was made using PyCharm, Python, Selenium, Webdriver, PyTest, UnitTest.
-This project contains test cases only for "Register" and "Sign in" functions of the https://www.booking.com/
+It contains test cases only for "Register" and "Sign in" functions of the https://www.booking.com/